Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## $abs$ and $max$ in a linear program?

-$abs$ and $max$ aren't linear functions.
-So they can't be used in a linear programming model.
+$abs$ and $max$ aren't linear functions so they can't be used in a linear programming model.
 However, there are tricks we can employ with slack variable to implement these.

 Let's say we have 2 decision variables $X_{1}$ and $X_{2}$.
 In order to find $max(X_{1}, X_{2})$ we'll create a slack variable $M$.